DIY CO2 Kit Guide

 Mix with 200ml Water until dissolved.

-To start, citric acid or vinegar is poured into bottle A, and a mixture of baking soda and water is poured in bottle B. The caps with tubing attached are the screwed onto the bottles.
+To start, citric acid or vinegar is poured into bottle A, and a mixture of baking soda and water is poured in bottle B. The caps with tubing attached are then screwed onto the bottles.

 Mix bottle B by swirling the mixture around - you should see some bubbling.
 If not, squeeze some more citric acid from bottle A.